OpenTranslationBible/open-bible/en-GB/38.Zechariah/md/zechariah-07.md

 They made their hearts as hard as stone, so they would not hear the law or the words that the Lord Almighty had sent by His Spirit through the former prophets.
 Therefore, great wrath came from the Lord Almighty.

 ## Zechariah 7:13
-“‘When I called, they did not listen; so when they called, I would not listen,’ says the Lord Almighty.
+“‘When I called, they did not listen; therefore, when they called, I did not respond,’ says the Lord Almighty.

 ## Zechariah 7:14
 ‘I scattered them with a storm wind among all the nations they did not know.
 The land they left behind was so desolate that no one travelled through it.
 This is how they made the pleasant land desolate.’”